GrishMahat/nor-image/README.md

 This project was made just for fun.
 It has made me laugh, cry.
-I know the code is weird—please don’t use it for anything serious!
+I know the code is weird—please don't use it for anything serious!

-I’m learning Rust, and I wanted to understand how images work, so I built this.
+I'm learning Rust, and I wanted to understand how images work, so I built this.

 # Nor-Image